EnterpriseDB/barman/doc/manual/50-feature-details.en.md

 ### Backup Compression

-Barman can take advantage of the support for compression built into pg_basebackup in order to compress the base backup data during the backup process.
-This can be enabled by using the `backup_compression` config option (global/per server):
+Barman can use the compression features of pg_basebackup in order to compress the backup data during the backup process.
+This can be enabled using the `backup_compression` config option (global/per server):

 > **IMPORTANT:** the `backup_compression` and other options discussed
-> in this section option are not available with the `rsync` or
+> in this section are not available with the `rsync` or `local-rsync`
-> `local-rsync` backup methods.
+> backup methods.

 ``` ini
 backup_compression = gzip